mramospe/jobmgr/_sources/index.rst.txt

 =====================

-Here you can find the documentation on the functions and classes of the stepped_job package.
+Here you can find the documentation on the functions and classes of the jobmgr package.
 The class inheritance diagram is also shown.

-.. automodapi:: stepped_job
+.. automodapi:: jobmgr
    :no-heading:

 Indices and tables